stephenmcd/django-email-extras/README.rst

   * ``templates/email_extras/contact_form.html``
   * ``templates/email_extras/contact_form.txt``

+The ``attachments`` argument is a list of files to attach to the email.
+Each attachment can be the full filesystem path to the file, or a file name / file data pair.

 The ``context`` argument is simply a dictionary that is used to populate the email templates, much like a normal request context would be used for a regular Django template.